 Receive a stipend, health insurance allocation, and relocation allowance.

-- Stipends for fellows follow the federal government pay scale, taking into consideration previous experience and salary.
+- Stipends for fellows follow the federal government pay scale at the GS level 12, taking into consideration previous experience and salary.

 - An allocation for purchase of health insurance is provided with the amount depending upon number of family members covered.

 - SRCD provides fellows with an allowance of up to $1,300 for moving expenses if they moved 50 or more miles.